MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-target-resource-microsoft-profile.md

    * The [Conditional Access Administrator](../identity/role-based-access-control/permissions-reference.md#conditional-access-administrator) role to create and interact with Conditional Access policies.
 * The product requires licensing.
 For details, see the licensing section of [What is Global Secure Access](overview-what-is-global-secure-access.md).
 If needed, you can [purchase licenses or get trial licenses](https://aka.ms/azureadlicense).

-## Create a Conditional Access policy targeting the Microsoft traffic profile
+## Create a Conditional Access policy targeting Global Secure Access internet traffic

-The following example policy targets all users except for your break-glass accounts and guest/external users, requiring multifactor authentication, device compliance, or a Microsoft Entra hybrid joined device when accessing Microsoft traffic.
+The following example policy targets all users except for your break-glass accounts and guest/external users, requiring multifactor authentication, device compliance, or a Microsoft Entra hybrid joined device for Global Secure Access internet traffic.

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Conditional Access Administrator](../identity/role-based-access-control/permissions-reference.md#conditional-access-administrator).
 1. Browse to **Identity** > **Protection** > **Conditional Access**.